 Faculty:

 A faculty is an academic grouping within the university that brings together related programmes of study.
-For DMU, these are Faculty of Business and Law, Faculty of Technology, Arts and Culture, or Faculty of Health and Life Sciences.
-In some countries, this might be called a school, college, or department.
-As an exchange student, you will belong to the faculty associated with your programme.
+In some countries, this might be referred to as a school, college, or department.
+As an exchange student, you will belong to the faculty associated with your programme at DMU.
+Our faculties are: Faculty of Business and Law (BAL), Faculty of Technology, Arts and Culture (TAC), and Faculty of Health and Life Sciences (HLS).

 Programme/Module Selection & Credits